 The federal government is responsible for ensuring that hundreds of millions of workers are authorized to work in the U.S., and the burden of proof falls on employers.
-With dozens of unique forms, identity documents, and eligibility situations, it can be daunting to keep track of all of your employees and maintain compliance with the appropriate agencies.
+With dozens of unique forms, identity documents, and eligibility situations, it can be daunting to keep track of all of your employees and comply with the necessary laws.
+An immigration compliance lawyer can help you follow the guidelines of the appropriate agencies.
+With the help of a well-versed attorney, you can make sure you are taking the necessary actions.

 The I-9 form is the central document that is used by USCIS to verify that all employees working within the U.S. are authorized to do so.
 Employers are required to fill out an I-9 form for all employees at the company and file the paperwork accordingly with the appropriate federal agencies for review.